JOB TITLE: Museum Technician I Working Title: Diving Safety TechnicianVACANCY #: 60092957 and 60092962

 *** Position will function as Diving Safety Technician ***

-The mission of the North Carolina Aquariums (NCA) is to inspire appreciation and conservation of our aquatic environments.
-This mission is achieved by attracting, retaining and developing a world class team of professionals; providing visitors with outstanding exhibits, experiences and customer service; practicing sustainability, internal customer service and fiscal responsibility; and working to save and restore aquatic species and habitats.
+The North Carolina Aquarium's mission is to inspire appreciation and conservation of our aquatic environments.
+This mission is achieved by attracting, retaining, and developing a world class team of professionals; providing visitors with outstanding exhibits, experiences, and customer service; practicing sustainability, internal customer service, and fiscal responsibility; and working to save and restore aquatic species and habitats.

 Description of Work: